croissanne/fosdem-image-builder/slides/slides.md

 Note:

 So image builder builds bootable operating system images, base images.
+It runs on your local machine, or as a hosted service.

 It's not that hard of a problem, you just put a few bits in the right place, most of the hard work is done by the package maintainers.